twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-28-seeing-contemplative%zh.rst

 One day Ven.
 Mahāmoggallāna came down from the Gijjha-kūṭa hill in Rājagaha.
 On the way, he met a very strange miserable ghost (peta).
 This peta head was pounding with many iron hammers and he fell on to the ground.
 And then he became normal again and the ghost got up again.
 As soon as he got up, all the iron hammers fell on his head again.
 It went on like this for non-stop.
 So, the Venerable asked him; “Oh!
 Man, why are you like a crazy one—like a deer, the whole body is trembling with fear and running to here and there?
 Indeed you had done the evil deed in the past and because of that, you were crying loudly with miserable voice.
 Who are you?”

-Before the hammers appeared again and struck his head, he answered to the Ven.
-As follow; “I am a peta and because of my evil deed, I had been fallen into hell before.
+Before the hammers appeared again and struck his head, he answered to the Ven. as follow; “I am a peta and because of my evil deed, I had been fallen into hell before.
 The result of my evil deed is not finished yet.
 So, I have to continue for it as a peta.
 Every day my suffering is 60,000 iron hammers are falling on my head and breaking it into pieces.”
 The Ven. asked him; “Of the three actions, physical, verbal and mental which action did you commit?”
 Then the peta described his evil deed.
 “Ven.
 Sir, in one of my past lives as a man, I saw the Pacceka-buddha Sunetta.
 He was in meditation under a tree near the bank of the Ganges River.
 At that time, I have just learned my skill of throwing pebbles.
 For testing my skill, I threw a pebble on his head and it broke his head and died on the spot.
 (The stone pebble went into the right ear and came out from the left ear.
 People saw this became very angry and beat him to death.)
 Because of this evil deed, now the iron hammers are pounding on my head.”
 (DhA. ii.
 71F; Pv. iv.
 16; PvA.
 283f)

 The Pacceka-buddha Sunetta was mentioned in the Peta Vatthu two times.
 Another time was he met a young prince who was conceited and with anger broke his alms bowl (Pv. iii.
 2; iv.
 7; PvA.
 177f., 264).
 The prince after died and born in hell.
 After released from hell and born as a peta, and then at last born into a fishing village as a man.
 From this last life as a human being, he became the arahant Ven.
 Sāṇavāsī [Sānuvāsi (sī.), Sānavāsi (syā.)].
 All these peta stories taught us to see the burdened khandha and its dukkha.